 According to the District handbook, if a student is absent, a parent should notify the school on the first day of the absence by phone during school hours or send a note with the student upon his/her return to school.
 Maximum amount of time allowed to clear an absence is three days.
-Absences cannot be cleared beyond this timeline and will be documented as University 2.5.
+Absences cannot be cleared beyond this timeline and will be documented as unexcused.

-What is Considered an excused absence?
+What is considered an excused absence?